Updated: Nov 29, 2021

 Use this list of 185 strong action verbs to help your job description bullets pack a powerful punch.
 Whenever possible, quantify your accomplishments by incorporating numbers.
 This instantly paints an image for recruiters to see the level of responsibility you were assigned to and how you’ve succeeded in your role.

-This could look something like:
+This could look something like this:

 “Led the project to digitalise and streamline the sales process, which increased the sales revenue by 30% in 6 months”